Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Screen reader compatibility: Use semantic HTML, alternative text for images, proper heading hierarchy, and ARIA labels so assistive technologies interpret content correctly

-- Touch target sizes: Maintain minimum 44×44 pixels to accommodate users with motor impairments and reduce errors on mobile devices
+- Touch target sizes: Maintain minimum 44x44 pixels to accommodate users with motor impairments and reduce errors on mobile devices

-Accessible design expands your market, improves SEO (semantic HTML helps search engines understand content), and reduces legal risk.
+Accessible design expands your addressable market, improves SEO (semantic HTML helps search engines understand content), and reduces legal risk.
+If you're competing for enterprise or government contracts, meeting accessibility standards often removes a disqualifying barrier before the conversation even starts.

-Companies that prioritize accessibility often discover it benefits all users: captions help people in noisy environments, keyboard shortcuts speed up power users, and clear language improves comprehension across the board.
+When you prioritize accessibility, you often discover it improves the experience for all users: captions help people in noisy environments, keyboard shortcuts speed up power users, and clear language improves comprehension across the board.

 Every additional choice or step in a user flow creates friction.
 Simplification directly impacts conversion rates and task completion.